-Good health is achievable for even the most vulnerable populations in our world when we apply principles of justice, equity, and solidarity.
+At HEAL, we believe health is achievable for even the most vulnerable populations in our world when we apply principles of equity, justice, and solidarity.

 We believe that people coming together can transform systems.
 Through the process, we also continue to be transformed.

 HEAL (Health, Equity, Action, and Leadership) trains and transforms front line health professionals through building a community dedicated to serving the underserved as their life long choice.

 We don’t come with the answers.
 We come to immerse ourselves and open ourselves to sharing – giving and receiving – being self-reflective and aware of who we are in each environment.

 We strive for equitable partnerships and believe in and aim to elevate the communities where we live and work.
 We structure solidarity directly into our program, with half of our cohort coming from the underserved communities where HEAL works.

 Equity is our foundational principle.
 We believe no one should die from diseases we know how to treat.